jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (iv) human health or enjoyment of the recreational value of the natural environment; or (v) the relationship of Maori and their culture and traditions with their ancestral lands, waters, sites, waahi tapu, and taonga; and
   (d) the implementation of the proposed strategy would not be contrary to New Zealand's international obligations.
-(2) In addition to the requirements in subsection (1), a Minister may notify, in accordance with section 62, a proposal for a national pest management strategy only if the Minister is of the opinion that each organism in respect of which the strategy is under consideration—
+(2) In addition to the requirements in subsection (1), a Minister May notify, in accordance with section 62, a proposal for a national pest management strategy only if the Minister is of the opinion that each organism in respect of which the strategy is under consideration—
   (a) is not known to be established in New Zealand, but if the organism were so established, it would have the potential to cause significant economic loss or environmental degradation, or both, and it could be eradicated or effectively managed; or
   (b) is of restricted distribution or abundance, or restricted distribution and abundance, in New Zealand, but the organism has the potential to cause significant economic loss or environmental degradation, or both, and it could be eradicated or effectively managed; or
   (c) is of widespread distribution in all or part of New Zealand and—